cloudevents/spec/spec.md

 - Type: `String`
 - Description: ID of the event.
 The semantics of this string are explicitly undefined to ease the implementation of producers.
-Enables deduplication.
+Enables deduplication. source+id is unique within the same scope that `source` is unique.
 - Examples:
   - A database commit ID
 - Constraints: